Is Creatine Good for Women? Where is Her Creatine?

 Take creatine in small amounts: stacking up on high creatine amounts normally causes bloating.
 Take up to 5 grams a day, no more, and it’ll reduce the chance of being bloated.

 Stick to a healthy diet: you can lose weight and reach your physical and athletic goals only on a healthy diet.
-Quality supplements and exercise are important, but eating whole and healthy foods are equally important to prevent bloating, fatigue, and other uncomfortable feelings.
+Quality supplements and exercise are important, but eating whole and healthy foods is equally important to prevent bloating, fatigue, and other uncomfortable feelings.

 Creatine causes bloating when taken in high amounts (20-25g per day), but there are easy ways to avoid it, such as healthy diet, regular water intake, and taking it in small amounts.